JordanMajd/MissionControl/README.md

 ⚠ This softwave is experimental ALPHA, we are working towards a stable API but we are nowhere near.
 But right now we are just thorwing things at walls and seeing what sticks.
 Structure will come with time.
 Expect breaking changes.

-⚠ ⚠ In it's current state it is referencing asset bundles that are not in the repository.
-This should be resolved shortly.

 ## Getting Started

 TODO, real documenation

 1. Install BepinEx 6, IL2CPP
 2. Install universe lib as an IL2CPP bepinex plugin
-2. Install this as a bepinex plugin
+3. Install this as a bepinex plugin
+4. Copy `Examples/examplebundle` into gamedata for the custom mesh!

 ### Features